An experienced REALTOR® will advise you through each step of the home buying process and help you understand your options.

 An initial consultation with your REALTOR® to discuss needs and goals for the purchase will help to define your search criteria.
 Depending on your criteria and the state of the market, we can then establish a timeline for making the purchase.

 Unless you plan to pay all cash, obtaining a pre-approval letter from a reputable lender is the most important step before starting your home search.
 Not only does it help us focus on a certain price range to shop within, but it also allows us to present a more attractive offer to a seller (which can be very important if there’s a multiple offer situation).
-Using a mortgage calculator is often helpful during this step.

 Identify homes matching your search criteria and tour them, until you find the right fit!
 Click here to browse homes currently listed for sale.